-What you must pay when you get these services Services that are covered for you \$25 copayment for each Medicare-Physician/Practitioner services, including doctor's office visits covered dental service. (continued) o These services are available by phone, smartphone, tablet and/or computer.
-Please check with your provider for which device is needed and if other devices are required Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home o Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5 - 10 minutes if: o You're not a new patient and o The check-in isn't related to an office visit in the past seven days and o The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: O You're not a new patient and o The check-in isn't related to an office visit in the past seven days and The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet or electronic health record if you're not a new patient Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease or services
+Services that are covered for you What you must pay when you get these services (continue \$40 copayment for each Medicare- covered specialist office or telehealth visit.
+0 • These services are available by phone, smartphone, tablet \$25 copayment for each Medicare-covered hearing exam.
+0 Telehealth services for monthly end-stage renal disease- related visits for home dialysis members in a hospital- based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home \$25 copayment for each Medicare-covered dental service.
+0 Telehealth services to diagnose, evaluate, or treat 0 symptoms of a stroke, regardless of location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location I check-ins (for example, by phone or video chat) with loctor for $5 - 10$ minutes if : 0 0 You're not a new patient and The check-in isn't related to an office visit in the past seven days and 0 The check-in doesn't lead to and office visit within 24 hours or the soonest available appointment ation of video and/or images you send to your doctor, and retation and follow-up by your doctor within 24 hours if: 0 0 0 You're not a new patient and The evaluation isn't related to an office visit in the past seven days and The evaluation doesn't lead to and office visit within 24 hours or the soonest available appointment ltation your doctor has with other doctors by phone, et or electronic health record Second opinion prior to surgery surger jaw or radiat outine dental care (covered services are limited to y of the jaw or related structures, setting fractures of the facial bones, extraction of teeth to prepare the jaw for ton treatments of neoplastic cancer disease or services ould be covered when provided by a physician) telehealth you visite ou receive Practitioner/Provider services through from your provider, you will pay the same amount as if d the provider in-person.
+Telehealth services received partner, MDLIVE, have a \$0 copayment.

-Podiatry services

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs - Routine foot care services are considered medically necessary once in 60 days.
-More frequent services are considered not medically necessary

-Cost sharing for covered services applies toward the annual out-ofpocket maximum.
+Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Routine foot care services are considered medically necessary once in 60 days.
+More frequent services are considered not medically necessary Cost sharing for covered services applies toward the annual out-of- pocket maximum.
 You pay 100% for nail trimming unless performed as a qualified diabetic service.

-\$40 copayment for each Medicarecovered podiatry visit.

-\$40 copayment for each Medicarecovered podiatry visit.

-Prostate cancer screening exams

-For men age 50 and older, covered services include the following once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance, copayment or deductible for an annual PSA test.
+In-Network \$40 copayment for each Medicare- covered podiatry visit.
+Out-of-Network \$40 copayment for each Medicare- covered podiatry visit.
+W Prostate cancer screening exams In-Network For men age 50 and older, covered services include the following - once every 12 months:Digital rectal exam There is no coinsurance, copayment or deductible for an annual PSA test.
+Prostate Specific Antigen (PSA) test Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.